getao/getao.github.io/_pages/about.md

 # About

-I was a Principal Researcher at Microsoft Research (MSR) with a focus on Natural Language Processing and a specialization in generative language models.
+I was a Principal Researcher at Microsoft Research (MSR) in the Natural Language Computing group, working [Furu Wei](https://www.microsoft.com/en-us/research/people/fuwei/) and [Ming Zhou](https://www.langboat.com/about/resume).
+My focus was on Natural Language Processing with a specialization in generative language models.
 I have published over 40 papers at leading Artificial Intelligence conferences such as ACL, NeurIPS, ICLR, EMNLP, and NAACL.
 I have served as a (senior) area chair and program committee member for these conferences.

 Beyond academia, I was responsible for the development and deployment of generative models within Microsoft 365.
 I architected and delivered models for the most visible and utilized features in Microsoft Editor, revolutionizing the writing experience for hundreds of millions of M365 users with cutting-edge AI technologies.

 Prior to joining Microsoft, I earned my Ph.D. from Peking University in 2017.

 <span class='anchor' id='publications'></span>